-Ola has shifted the focus on building private food brands, cloud kitchens, and contactless delivery.
-Its multi-brand kitchen model is designed to cater to 8-10 brands, and it can be scaled up if the demand rises.
-Ola Foods operates 40+ cloud kitchens across six major cities in the country and has aimed to spread over 150-200 kitchens to fulfill 70-80 % of the urban food delivery demand.
+Ola has shifted the focus to building private food brands, cloud kitchens, and contactless delivery.
+Ola’s multi-brand kitchen model is designed to cater to 8-10 brands, and can be scaled up if the demand rises.
+Ola Foods operates 40+ cloud kitchens across six major cities in the country and has aimed to spread over 150-200 kitchens to fulfil 70-80 % of the urban food delivery demand.
 Ola Foods is vying with Curefoods and Rebel Foods in the cloud kitchen sector.

 Keeping the technology at the forefront at Ola Foods, Ola is aggressively working on “precision cooking” methods that ensure the right time, temperature, and amount of cooked food.
 The firm is also reportedly innovating AI-driven solutions to monitor kitchen quality.

 Well, it seems that this time, Ola can have the cake and eat it too!

 Adding New Mobility to Ola’s Comprehensive business model

 Ola has paved the way to building a consumer-centric New Mobility ecosystem.
 Sharing his vision of New Mobility, Bhavish Agrawal said that the New Mobility would stand tall on three pillars – mobility services, energy vehicles, and auto -retail.

 Ola aims to fulfill diverse consumer needs through its diversified portfolios such as kick scooters, e-bikes, drones, and flying cars.
 Bhavish asserts that the new sustainable mobility will cost 80% less to run than internal combustion engines.